 There is one of these at the beginning of each Quarter.
 They have ten questions and are not intended to count toward your grade.
 There is a 30-minute time limit.
 Your score on this quiz reflects what you know before starting a unit, and can be compared to the Quarterly Test for an idea of how much you are learning.
 You can only take these quizzes one time.

-Module Comprehensive Quizzes are to allow you to review all the material from the first Module of a 2-Module Unit.
+In some of the odd numbered Modules, there is a Module Comprehensive Quiz which allows you to review all the material from the first Module of a 2-Module Unit.
 If you are unhappy with your score, you should be sure to review the material from the Module before taking the Unit Test.
 You will only be able to take this test once.
 You will have a 30-minute time limit once you start the test.